kubedb/docs/docs/guides/druid/quickstart/overview/index.md

 - `spec.version` - is the name of the DruidVersion CR.
 Here, a Druid of version `28.0.1` will be created.
 - `spec.storageType` - specifies the type of storage that will be used for Kafka.
 It can be `Durable` or `Ephemeral`.
 The default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create the Druid using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this Druid instance.
 This storage spec will be passed to the PetSet created by the KubeDB operator to run Druid pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
 If you don't specify `spec.storageType: Ephemeral`, then this field is required.
-- `spec.terminationPolicy` specifies what KubeDB should do when a user try to delete Druid CR.
-Termination policy `Delete` will delete the database pods and PVC when the Druid CR is deleted.
+- `spec.deletionPolicy` specifies what KubeDB should do when a user try to delete Druid CR.
+Deletion policy `Delete` will delete the database pods and PVC when the Druid CR is deleted.

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in the `storage.resources.requests` field.
 Don't specify `limits` here.
 PVC does not get resized automatically.